 In order to expedite BOEM’s consideration of the Area, NYSERDA provided key information derived from its surveys and studies.
 NYSERDA is interested in facilitating BOEM’s leasing of areas for off-shore wind energy development to help New York reach its Clean Energy Standard objective that 50% of all electricity consumed in New York comes from renewable sources by 2030.

 NYSERDA’s technical studies will also inform the New York Offshore Wind Master Plan (“Master Plan”), which is slated for release by the end of the year.
 The Master Plan will not only articulate New York’s overall planning principles for offshore wind development, but it will also include proposed models for energy purchasing and guidelines for project developers.

 SPR is advising NYSERDA on the development of the New York Offshore Wind Master Plan and its supporting studies.
-For more information about offshore wind in New York, please contact Dan Chorost, Jeff Gracer, Elizabeth Knauer, or Kathy Robb.
+For more information about offshore wind in New York, please contact Dan Chorost, Jeff Gracer, or Elizabeth Knauer.